-The Resource Sharing Community of Interest [COI] is an active community within the BLC and provides opportunities for staff at BLC member libraries to share experiences, meet with vendors, provide training workshops, and generally focus on issues relating to consortial resource sharing.
+The Resource Sharing Community of Interest is an active community and provides opportunities for staff at BLC member libraries to share experiences, meet with vendors, participate in professional development activities, and address issues related to consortial resource sharing.

 Staff at BLC member libraries interested in joining the Resource Sharing COI should send an e-mail to email@example.com.

 Access to Government Documents at BLC Libraries